 Treatment of Cotard’s Disease

-The neurologists recommend electroconvulsive therapy for such patients.
+Neurologists recommend electroconvulsive therapy for such patients.
 It involves exposing the patient to low-intensity electric shocks to create seizures in the brain.
-However, there are some potential risks of ECT and is only considered after applying all other treatment options.
+However, there are some potential risks associated with ECT and it is only considered after applying all other treatment options.
 Some common treatment options include:

 - Antidepressant drugs